humdrum-tools/humdrum-documentation/guide/ch30/index.md

-The <span class="tool">record</span> command captures a stream of input MIDI data and translates this data into the Humdrum <span class="rep">MIDI</span> representation described in [Chapter 7.](/guide/ch07) The input data is obtained from a MIDI instrument such as a keyboard synthesizer.
+The <span class="tool">record</span> command captures a stream of input MIDI data and translates this data into the Humdrum <span class="rep">MIDI</span> representation described in [Chapter&nbsp;7.](/guide/ch07) The input data is obtained from a MIDI instrument such as a keyboard synthesizer.

 Recording commences as soon as the command is invoked and recording ceases when any key is pressed &mdash; with the exception of the